NOP

 Saddiq Bey

-Bey produces at an average rate for a 31-minute workload.
+Bey produces at an elite rate for a 31-minute workload.

 Every stat, every credit, every cost — per game average